kjolley/BIGSdb_documentation/submissions.rst

 can be added to the submission by clicking the 'Browse' button in the 'Supporting files' section.

-Select the file in the selection box,then click 'Upload files'.
+Select the file in the selection box, then click 'Upload files'.

 Finalize submission
 ===================